isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Battle of Los Angeles 1942.md

 ---
-description: In the early morning hours of February 25, 1942, the skies above Los Angeles erupted with anti-aircraft fire, searchlights crisscrossed the darkness, and a...
-layout: default
 title: 'The Battle of Los Angeles (1942): Examining the Evidence Behind a Wartime UFO Enigma'
 permalink: /ufo-top-100/battle-of-los-angeles-1942/
-date: '2025-04-17 12:09:14 '
+date: '2025-04-17 16:08:09 '
 image: /assets/images/UFO - Top 100/Battle of Los Angeles 1942-Full-Text.svg
+description: 'Exploring The Battle of Los Angeles (1942): Examining the Evidence Behind a Wartime UFO Enigma within the context of UFO - Top 100.'
 ---

 ---